|

 All of these fall under the category of Blanket Advertising.

-ineffective in the short run, especially for
+(Expensive and mostly ineffective in the short run, especially for

 small businesses.
 It works for Chains and